 Registration at this event will include a printed copy of the recently released ACSI Flourishing School Culture Model Australia Pilot Report, as well as a PDF file of the slides presented from the recent research project.* The ACSI 2021 Australia Pilot report provides an overview of the instrument design and data analysis, the Flourishing Schools Culture Model, the 2021 Australia pilot results, and understanding how the FSCI can be used in leading school-level change.

 Schools gathering with their leadership teams will be able to work together during the break-out sessions.
 There will also be a range of virtual break-out rooms for those who are unable to gather with their leadership teams.
-For our smaller member schools in States/Territories who are not currently in lockdown, we will connect with you should you wish to gather in person with other members in your region.
-Please ensure you indicate your preference as you go through the Registration process.
+Please ensure you indicate your preference of breakout room as you go through the Registration process.